TomasBorquez/TomasBorquez/README.md

 - 🌎 I'm from Argentina 🧉

-- 📝 Currently learning Go by building Open Source Stuff I find useful

-- 💼 Looking for a job
+- 📝 Currently working on my own startup/projects not looking for a job

 <h2 align="left">📧 Contact me:</h2>